I am a Ph.D. Candidate in the Department of Computer Science and

 Artificial Intelligence (AI) and Machine Learning (ML) to solve

-problems from the materials science domain.
+problems from the materials science domain, leveraging concepts

 My aim is to solve real-world scientific challenges, particularly

-computational systems that can assist scientists in making new
+to develop intelligent computational systems that can assist

-discoveries, unveiling hidden patterns in complex data, and
+scientists in making new discoveries, unveiling hidden patterns in

-advancing our understanding of the physical world.
+complex data, and advancing our understanding of the physical

 As a Ph.D. candidate in Computer Science at the